dmshkv/app-runner/AWS_PROFILE_GUIDE.md

 ### What Changed

-✅ Removed all hardcoded `dmieshkov` references
+✅ Removed all hardcoded usernames references
 ✅ Scripts now respect `AWS_PROFILE` environment variable ✅ Default to `default` profile if not set
 ✅ All documentation uses generic profile names